-The Business Information Systems program provides you with technical, business, and interpersonal competencies necessary for gain a competitive edge.
+The Business Information Systems program provides you with technical, business, and interpersonal competencies necessary for gaining a competitive edge.
 Businesses need people who can…

 …effectively use computer software and use technology to meet organizational objectives.